WalterPowerbright/BorgarEats/README.md

 # BORGAR EATS
-Open-source game made in Python and Pygame-CE
+Open-source web game made in Python and Pygame-CE

 Play the game at: https://walter-powerbright.itch.io/borgar-eats